White Sox vs. Mets Player Props Betting Odds

 Vaughn Stats

-- Vaughn heads into this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .190 with an RBI.
+- Vaughn has picked up at least one hit in two games in a row.
+In his last five games he is hitting .190 with an RBI.

 Vaughn Recent Games